theo-armour/pages/00-snippets/articles-to-write-video.md

 medium.com ways to split my writing personalities newest at top

-* 2024-12-28:&nbsp;when I talk to older people&nbsp;I tend to be the interruptor.&nbsp;When I talk to younger people&nbsp;I tend to be the interrupt
+* 2024-12-28:&nbsp;when I talk to older people&nbsp;I tend to be the interruptor.&nbsp;When I talk to younger people&nbsp;I tend to be the interruptee.&nbsp;As we age&nbsp;our Reaction Time slow down.&nbsp;This affects how we speak to each other.
 * 2024-12-28: I prefer dating a woman who can climb a tree.
 The idea of smooching a face covered in lipstick and other chemicals is not at all pleasant.
 * 2024-01-01 !
 My bathroom basin
 * Pills on shelf